chislonchow/chislonchow.github.io/src/pages/faq.md

 ### Are there any limitations to psychotherapy I should be aware of?
 To maintain professional ethics, I avoid dual relationships or conflicts of interest with clients (such as social or peer relationships).
 This helps maintain the professionalism and objectivity of my psychotherapy service.

-I also practice within my scope of professional psychotherapy expertise, meaning I cannot provide services related to legal proceedings or other areas beyond my training.
-I am also unable to provide medical diagnoses or medicinal treatments.
+I also typically practice within my scope of professional psychotherapy expertise, meaning I cannot proactively provide services related to legal proceedings, or other areas beyond my training.
+For this reason, I am also unable to provide medical diagnoses or medicinal treatments.